jezzsantos/saastack/docs/design-principles/0025-modularity.md

 1. While we are a small team (e.g., a single product team or several product teams working on the same release cadence), for as long as possible, we want to be working on the same codebase so that its whole design can evolve as a single unit.
 This is one case of using a ["Mono-Repo"](https://en.wikipedia.org/wiki/Monorepo).
 2. We want to (as much as possible) run, test, and debug the entire system or the most relevant sub-system of the system.
 3. As a business [survives and] grows, the complexity of the software naturally increases as the software supports more functionality and as the subdomain models are explored in deeper detail.
 More use cases crop up (i.e., more features), and the demand and load on the software starts to increase (i.e., more users/growth).
 Due to either of these causes (or all of them), typically, the performance of the software decreases as more and more components/modules come into existence and more and more need to interact with each other.
 Bottlenecks on shared infrastructure are common.
 To improve that performance, the components/modules of the system are required to be split and scaled independently (e.g., towards independent microservices, with dedicated infrastructure).
 Eventually, it will become necessary to split the system components in the backend to serve more clients in the frontend.
 (Note: Typically, frontends are only split by channel or audience, whereas backends tend to be split by subdomain or by load/demand).
 We do not want to have to re-engineer the system to split it up; the mechanism to split it up should already be in place and can require additional work to connect the split pieces together once split.
-This is precisely the case for using a ["Modular Monolith"](../decisions/0010-deployment-model.md).
+This is precisely the case for using a ["Modular Monolith"](../decisions/0010-architectural-pattern.md).
 4. We've [already decided](../decisions/0045-modularization.md) that we will structure the backend into subdomains (and use DDD structures/practices), and those will be the base unit of our modules.
 5. The modules/subdomains in the system at present are defined using the `ISubDomainModule` abstraction and collated into individual Host projects (e.g, web projects or executables) using `SubDomainModules`, which are then packaged and deployed onto respective hosts/infrastructure in the cloud (e.g., into an "App Service" in Azure, or into a "Lambda" or "EC2 instance" in AWS).
 When they are deployed in the same deployed Host (i.e., into the same running process), then they can communicate with each other (through ports and adapters) with "in-process" adapters.
 When they are deployed into separate Hosts/infrastructure, they must communicate across HTTP, using the same port, but using a different HTTP adapter.
 Thus, even though these submodules can be deployed and scaled independently (to improve performance and reduce bottlenecks), the additional communication between them now increases latency and decreases reliability between them.
 See the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem) for the introduced challenges this brings.
-6. While this codebase starts off with defining and deploying 1 single Backend API and 1 single Website, running alongside numerous other infrastructure components (i.e, queues, functions/lambdas, databases, etc), it is anticipated that at some time in the future, that more client applications will be built for this specific product (e.g, more websites or more mobile apps, or appliances, etc) and that the API will be split into several API Hosts (for salability), and then routed together using some kind of API/Application Gateway to appear as a single IP address.
+6. While this codebase starts off with defining and deploying 1 single Backend API and 1 single Website, running alongside numerous other infrastructure components (i.e, queues, functions/lambdas, databases, etc.), it is anticipated that at some time in the future, that more client applications will be built for this specific product (e.g, more websites or more mobile apps, or appliances, etc.) and that the API will be split into several API Hosts (for scalability), and then routed together using some kind of API/Application Gateway to appear as a single IP address.

 ![Modular Monolith](../images/Physical-Architecture-Azure.png)